ihabunek/toot/docs/index.rst

 Curses UI
 ---------

 toot has an experimental curses based console UI.
+Run it with ``toot curses``.

 .. image :: _static/curses.png